Skip to Content

 It Promotes Superior Joint And Bone Health

-Regardless of your involvement in your dog’s diet, if you feed him raw food, you automate his joint and bone health.
+Regardless of your dog’s diet involvement, if you feed him raw food, you automate his joint and bone health.
 Meat intake has a direct correlation with joint and bone health in dogs.

-Technically raw food can feature just veggies, so this benefit is contingent on the amount of meat in the dog’s diet.
+Technically, raw food can consist of just vegetables, so this benefit is contingent on the amount of meat in the dog’s diet.

 It Reduces Poop Volume and Odor